-Cherry Brownies are fudgy homemade brownies full of chunks of chocolate and cherries.
-They are a perfect balance of rich chocolate and tart cherries.
+Cherry Chocolate Brownies are rich, fudgy homemade brownies full of chunks of chocolate and cherries.
+They are a perfect balance of rich chocolate and tart, fruity flavor of cherries and can be ready in 30 minutes!

 Brownies are pretty much the best things ever.
 It's so quick and simple to throw together a batch of brownies.
-These Cherry Brownies are a good twist on normal brownies because it doesn't take a whole lot of effort or ingredients to change this classic dessert.
+These Cherry Chocolate Brownies are a good twist on normal brownies because it doesn't take a whole lot of effort or ingredients to change this classic dessert.
+White Chocolate and Raspberry Blondies are another simple twist on a classic!

 If you're looking for more easy and delicious brownie recipes to try check out these Ferrero Rocher Brownies, Cheesecake Swirled Brownies, Skillet Brownie, or Matcha Brownies.